balena-io/pinejs/README.md

 * [docs/Types.md](docs/Types.md): types definitions and declarations in various systems.
 * [docs/sequence-diagrams/](docs/sequence-diagrams): provide a great overview of how the main processes are executed, including OData request parsing, response processing, etc. (The sequence diagrams can be depicted in [websequencediagrams.com](https://www.websequencediagrams.com))

-One can experiment with Pine.js, its main dependencies and the above tools inside the development environment of resin.
+One can experiment with Pine.js, its main dependencies and the above tools inside the development environment of balena.

 ### Where to go from here:
 Start by creating your very first application with Pine.js.
-Jump to the [Getting Started guide](https://github.com/resin-io/pinejs/blob/master/docs/GettingStarted.md).
+Jump to the [Getting Started guide](https://github.com/balena-io/pinejs/blob/master/docs/GettingStarted.md).